mkleeo/mkleeo/README.md

 <h2 align="left">Hi 👋!
-My name is Leo and I'm a estudante from software development</h2>
+My name is Leo and I'm a student from software development</h2>

 ###